triton-inference-server/perf_analyzer/genai-perf/README.md

 # GenAI-Perf

+⚠️ **GenAI-Perf is being phased out.** We are no longer actively developing new features for GenAI-Perf.
+For new performance benchmarking needs, please use [AIPerf](https://github.com/ai-dynamo/aiperf) instead.

 GenAI-Perf is a command line tool for measuring the throughput and latency of generative AI models as served through an inference server.
 For large language models (LLMs), GenAI-Perf provides metrics such as